Posts

 Image

-When a Cyclist Gets Hit by a Car: The Uphill Battle for Justice Cycling is a beloved sport for many, but unfortunately, it can also be a dangerous one.
-Cyclists face a range of risks on the road, including collisions with cars, which can result in serious injury or even death.
-When a cyclist gets hit by a car, seeking justice can be a difficult and frustrating process.
-Recently, a cyclist in a major city was struck by a car while riding in a designated bike lane.
-The driver, who was distracted by their phone, veered into the bike lane and hit the cyclist from behind.
-The cyclist was rushed to the hospital with serious injuries, including a broken collarbone and a concussion.
-Despite the clear fault of the driver, the cyclist faced an uphill battle in seeking justice for the incident.
-The driver's insurance company initially denied the claim, arguing that the cyclist was partially at fault for the accident.
-They claimed that the cyclist was not wearing a helmet and was riding too cl...
+When a Cyclist Gets Hit by a Car: The Uphill Battle for Justice Quick Answer: When a cyclist gets hit by a car, the legal and insurance battles are often stacked against them.
+Even with clear evidence, cyclists face blame-shifting, denied claims, and lengthy legal fights.
+Advocacy and awareness are critical to changing this system.
+Cycling is a beloved sport for many, but unfortunately, it can also be a dangerous one.
+Cyclists face a range of risks on the road, including collisions with cars, which can result in serious injury or even death. 📍 A Recent Case Recently, a cyclist in a major city was struck by a car while riding in a designated bike lane.
+The driver, distracted by their phone, veered into the lane and hit the cyclist from behind.
+The rider was hospitalized with a broken collarbone and a concussion. ⚖️ The Insurance Battle Despite the driver’s clear fault, the cyclist faced an uphill battle for justice.
+The driver’s insurance company denied the claim, arguing th...

 Image